A quiet London-based payments startup just raised among the biggest Series A rounds ever in Europe – TechCrunch

 You probably haven’t heard of Checkout, a digital payments processing company that was founded in 2012 in London.
 Apparently, however, investors have been keeping tabs on the low-flying company and like what they see.
-Today, Checkout announced that it has raised $230 million in Series A funding at a valuation just shy of $2 billion co-led by Insight Partners and DST Global, with participation from GIC, the Singaporean sovereign-wealth fund; Blossom Capital; Endeavor Catalyst; and other, unnamed strategic investors.
+Today, Checkout announced that it has raised $230 million in Series A funding at a valuation just shy of $2 billion co-led by Insight Partners and DST Global, with participation from GIC, the Singaporean sovereign-wealth fund, Blossom Capital, Endeavor Catalyst and other, unnamed strategic investors.

-It’s the first institutional round for the company; it’s also one of the the biggest Series A rounds ever for a European company.
+It’s the first institutional round for the company; it’s also one of the biggest Series A rounds ever for a European company.

 What’s so special about Checkout that investors felt compelled to write such big checks?
 In a sea filled with fintech startups, it’s hard to know at first glance what differentiates it — or whether investors merely spy a huge opportunity, particularly given the company’s recent revenue numbers.

-Checkout helps businesses — including Samsung, Adidas, Deliveroo, and Virgin, among others — to accept a range of payment types across their online stores around the world.
-According to the WSJ, the fees from these services is adding up, too.
+Checkout helps businesses — including Samsung, Adidas, Deliveroo and Virgin, among others — to accept a range of payment types across their online stores around the world.
+According to the WSJ, the fees from these services are adding up, too.
 It says Checkout’s European business generated $46.8 million in gross revenue and $6.7 million in profit in 2017, information it dug up through Companies House, the United Kingdom’s registrar of companies.

 Checkout also plays into two huge trends that seem to be lifting all boats — the ongoing boom in online shopping, and the growing number of businesses using online payments.
 Little wonder that investors poured into payments startups last year more than four times what they invested in them in 2017 ($22 billion, according to Dow Jones VentureSource data cited by the WSJ).